-The forward floor structure must:
+The forward Front Floor Structure must:

 - a.
-Lie within RV-BIB and be fully enclosed by the Floor Bodywork as specified in Article 3.5.7 3.5.6 such that no part of the structure is in contact with the external air flow. - b.
+Must lie within RV-BIB and be fully enclosed by the Floor Bodywork as specified in Article 3.5.6 such that no part of the structure is in contact with the external air flow. - b.
+Must be rigidly mounted to the Survival Cell using at least 4 fasteners.
 Be a single structure with no degrees of freedom. - c.
-Be mounted directly to the Survival Cell using at least 4 fasteners with zero degrees of freedom.
+Must only deform in the event of an impact with the ground.
+Be mounted directly to the Survival Cell using at least 4 fasteners with zero degrees of fredom.